mocsa/x52msfsout/README.md

 x52msfsout only validates whether your file is well-formed XML, but it does not check whether mandatory attributes are missing and things like that.
 So it is your responsibility to create the XML according to the X52LuaOut Manual, otherwise x52msfsout will likely not work or will crash.

-To create these files, your primary documentation is the X52LuaOut Manual (you downloaded it during installation).
+To create these files, your primary documentation is the X52LuaOut Manual (see link at the top of this README).
 But x52msfsout introduced some changes which are described below.

 ## X52LuaOut configuration file support